7 family activities to do in Lake Macquarie this spring

 For more ideas on what to do with your family in Lake Macquarie view our Visitor Guide and Map for free online here.

-Enjoy a weekend of adventure in Lake Macquarie
+A water-based weekend itinerary in Lake Macquarie